MSUSAzureAccelerators/Risk-Classification-and-Loan-Modeling-Accelerator/README.md

 # Risk Classification and Loan Modeling

-The objective of the Risk Classification with Loan Modeling accelerator is to predict how much loan will be approved by the SBA & their registered lenders when a business applies for a loan through the SBA.
+The objective of the Risk Classification with Loan Modeling accelerator is to predict how much loan amount will be approved by the SBA & their registered lenders when a business applies for a loan through the SBA.

 The Small Business Administration (SBA) was founded in 1953 to assist small businesses and entrepreneurs in obtaining loans.
-Small businesses have been the primary source of employment in the United States-helping small businesses with job creation, which reduces unemployment.
+Small businesses have been the primary source of employment in the United States-helping with job creation which reduces unemployment.
 Small business growth also promotes economic growth.
 One of the ways the SBA helps small businesses is by guaranteeing bank loans.
 This guarantee reduces the risk to banks and encourages them to lend to small businesses.
 If the loan defaults, the SBA covers the amount guaranteed, and the bank suffers a loss for the remaining balance.

 ![name-of-you-image](https://github.com/ketsha/Business-Loan-Modeling/blob/main/images/SBA%20Loan%20High%20Level.png?raw=true)

 The SBA works with lenders to provide loans to small businesses.
 The agency doesn’t lend money directly to small business owners.
 Instead, it sets guidelines for loans made by its partnering lenders, community development organizations, and micro-lending institutions.
-The SBA reduces risk for lenders and makes it easier for them to access capital.
-That makes it easier for small businesses to get loans.
+The SBA reduces risk for lenders and makes it easier for them to access capital which makes it easier for small businesses to get loans.
 Loans guaranteed by the SBA range from small to large and can be used for most business purposes, including long-term fixed assets and operating capital.

 ## What you need to know about SBA Loan